raspberrypilearning/comic-character/en/step_5.md

 --- /code ---

+Notice that you didn't create the function by writing the function name like you have done in previous steps.

+This function will check the browsers local storage when we toggle our switch.

+It will also update your page to light mode and back.

 --- /task ---

 --- task ---

-Within the function's curly brackets add a variable called darkModeToggle that stores the <input> element of our toggle switch.
-You can reference the <input> element through its id.
+Within the function's curly brackets add a variable called `darkModeToggle` that stores the `<input>` element of your toggle switch.

+Use the DOM `document.getElementById` method.

 --- code ---
 ---